 We get a lot of questions about Globe Life Insurance Company.
-Most people who ask about Globe Life have seen the “$1 for up to $100,000 worth of life insurance coverage” ads.
+Most people who ask have seen the “$1 for up to $100,000 worth of life insurance coverage” ads.

-If you’re considering this company for your next life insurance policy, continue reading this review to see how the company stacks up against other top life insurance providers.
+If you’re considering this company for your next life insurance policy, continue reading this Globe life insurance review to see how the company stacks up against other top life insurance providers.

 Hundreds of insurance companies sell life insurance policies.
 All this competition can be great for new policyholders, but it can also complicate finding the best plan.